What's lost super?

-If you've ever changed jobs, moved house, or changed your name, you might be missing some superannuation.
+If you've ever changed jobs, moved house, or changed your name, you might have some lost superannuation.

 Log in and search now